 The Port Health Services of the Federal Ministry of Health has heightened screening measures at points of entry (Lagos, Kano, Port Harcourt and FCT).
 In addition to automated temperature screening at points of entry, travellers are given a contact form to fill and asked questions upon arrival about symptoms of illness and travel history.
 The NCDC is also working with the Nigerian Customs Services to enhance surveillance at land borders to prevent further importation of the disease.

-• Travel restrictions have been imposed on travellers to Nigeria from China, Italy, Iran, Norway, South Korea, Spain, Japan, France, Germany, United States of America, United Kingdom, Netherlands and Switzerland
+- Travel restrictions have been imposed on travelers to Nigeria from China, Italy, Iran, Norway, South Korea, Spain, Japan, France, Germany, United States of America, United Kingdom, Netherlands and Switzerland

-• All travellers returning to Nigeria from any country must self-isolate for 14 days, whether symptomatic or not.
+- All travelers returning to Nigeria from any country must self-isolate for 14 days, whether symptomatic or not.
 If symptoms develop in this time: